 Complete Smile Makeover is unique in that it varies depending on each patient.
-Because full mouth reconstruction is a series of procedures, recovery time, results, and procedure length will all vary depending on the quantity of procedures in total.
+Because full mouth reconstruction is a series of procedures, recovery time, results, and procedure length will all vary depending on the number of procedures in total.
 Some common dental procedures performed during full mouth reconstruction include dental implants, dental crowns, dental bridges, fillings, and porcelain inlays / and onlays.
 Additionally, porcelain veneers, dental bonding and clear braces such as Invisalign® may also be used during full mouth reconstruction.

 Whitening, also known as bleaching, is the procedure used to brighten teeth.
 There are two different ways to achieve a desired whiter smile, In-Office Bleaching and At-Home Bleaching.